A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we prove the convergence and the corresponding rates for the two algorithms \eqref{eq:main_gen_alg} and \eqref{eq:alg_alt}.
+In this section, we prove the convergence and the corresponding rates for \textit{Solver \Romannum{1}} and \textit{Solver \Romannum{2}}.
 We start with the preliminaries including definitions and properties that will be used in the following proofs.